Learn to Dive with RRSAC

 Why Learn With Us?

 Firstly, we're not a commercial diver training organisation, and we don't make a financial profit from training new divers.
-Unlike many commercial organisations, we're not in a rush to get as many divers through the training as possible, so they can go diving on holiday.
+Unlike many commercial organisations, we're not in a rush to get as many divers through the training as quickly possible.

 Training with the club is great fun, and you'll make many new friends during your course.
 We have a maximum of two trainees per instructor through both pool training and in open water, hence new trainees get lots of individual attention and coaching.
 All of our instructors are trained to the very highest standards, with a wealth of real world diving knowledge and experience that they enthusiastically share with trainees.
 All we ask is that trainees mirror that enthusiasm and commitment.